 Did you know that ecommerce companies miss out on $18 billion in sales annually due to abandoned carts?
-The good news is, with intuitive design and innovative merchandising tools, you can create a frictionless checkout process for your shoppers.
+However, with intuitive design and innovative merchandising tools, you can create a frictionless checkout process.
 We’re sharing nine ecommerce checkout page design tips that will help you lower your cart abandonment rate and increase sales.

 Upsell and Cross-sell

 The shopping cart is your last opportunity to convince customers to spend more.
 Increase your average order value by upselling and cross-selling to shoppers with recommendations before they finalize their carts.

 We love how FastGrowingTrees.com cleverly maximizes revenue by cross-selling warranties and relevant accessories before customers check out.